syncfusion-content/wpf-docs/wpf/DocIo/Styles-and-Formatting.md

-> Note: DocIO currently does not support table styles.
+N> DocIO currently does not support table styles.